Sufficient conditions for $C^{1,\alpha}$ parametrization and rectifiability: Introduction

 \subsection{Acknowledgements}

 I am grateful to my advisor Raanan Schul for suggesting the problem and directing me along the way with helpful advice and feedback.
 I am also thankful for many helpful conversations with Matthew Badger and Mart\'i Prats.
-Finally, I would like to thank Guy C. David and Jonas Azzam for comments on earlier drafts of this work, and the anonymous referees for many helpful suggestions on improving the readability of the paper.
+Finally, I would like to thank Guy C. David and Jonas Azzam for comments on earlier drafts of this work.
 Some of the work was partially supported by NSF DMS 1361473 and 1763973.